-Let’s say you have a staffer who you want to research prospective donors, but you don’t want her to see the donors on later steps of the donor path.
+For example, let’s say you have a staffer who you want to research prospective donors, but you don’t want them to see the donors on later steps of the donor path.
 You can achieve this by assigning a single step to the staffer.

 1. Create an “Assigned” permission set.
-Go to Settings > Defaults > Permission sets to create a custom permission set for your volunteers or low level staffers.
-Toggle all the buttons to red in order to limit all permissions to the control panel.
+Go to Settings > Defaults > Permission sets > + New permission set to create a custom permission set for your volunteers or low level staffers.
+Toggle buttons to red in order to limit all permissions to the control panel.

-Configure the permission set to “Assigned.”
-This will limit your staffer’s ability to see profiles that are not directly assigned to her.
+Using the People dropdown, set permission set to Assigned.
+This will limit your staffer’s ability to see profiles that are not directly assigned to them.

-Please note that if you are on the Leader plan and wish to take advantage of using permission sets with step and path assignments as outlined here you will need to set all non-Admin permission sets to "Assigned."
+NOTE: If you are on the Leader plan and wish to take advantage of using permission sets with step and path assignments as outlined here you will need to set all non-admin permission sets to Assigned.